 To honor that purchase, a special wine was created, “Cuvee’ George,” which is produced from a blend that features up to 45% Malbec, which is one of the highest portions of Malbec used in Bordeaux today.

-Hubert de Bouard of Chateau Angelus in Saint Emilion owns Chateau de Francs, which is prized for their very, old vines.
+Hubert de Bouard of Chateau Angelus in Saint Emilion owns Chateau de Francs, which is prized for its very, old vines.
 Chateau de Francs also produces a special wine from the estate’s oldest vines, Les Cerisiers.
 Chateau Marsau is another top vineyard in the appellation.

 The Cotes de Francs appellation is a very good name to know, as the region produces quality, stylish, value Bordeaux wine with character at affordable prices, making its wines worth seeking out for savvy wine buyers.